 Soft bounces are the result of a temporary problem with a valid email address, such as a full inbox or a problem with the recipient’s server.
 The recipient’s server may hold these emails for delivery once the problem clears up, or you may try re-sending your email message to soft bounces.

 Hard bounces are the result of an invalid, closed, or non-existent email address, and these emails will never be successfully delivered.
 You should immediately remove hard bounce addresses from your email list, because internet service providers (ISPs) use bounce rates as one of the key factors to determine an email sender’s reputation.
-Having too many hard bounces can make your company look like a spammer in the eyes of an ISP.
-(Read this blog post to learn more about the difference between hard and soft bounces.)

 What It Is: The rate at which your email list is growing.